BeamMP/Docs/docs/en/support/game-faq.md

 ---
 ### **Does BeamMP work on linux?**

 The Client is not officially supported on Linux.
-However, you might be able to get it working by running the launcher in the same proton prefix as the game.
+However, you can follow our [guide on how to use BeamMP on Linux](../game/getting-started/#2b-linux-installation)

 ---
 ### **Why is the launcher flagged by my antivirus or by Windows Defender**